19.1: Electron-Transfer Reactions in Mitochondria

 (c) Snapshot of structures obtained from molecular dynamic simulations of open (in blue) and closed (in red) proton channels from the N-side in Nqo13 (NuoM/ND4), showing conformational changes in the broken helix element.

-(d ) The structural symmetry of the antiporter-like subunits with an N-side input channel near broken helix TM7b and output channel near broken helix TM12b.
+(d ) The structural symmetry of the antiporter-like subunits with an N-side input channel near broken helix TM7b and an output channel near broken helix TM12b.

 Kaila VRI.
 2018 Long-range proton-coupled electron transfer in biological energy conversion: towards mechanistic understanding of respiratory complex I. J. R. Soc.
 Interface 15: 20170916. http://dx.doi.org/10.1098/rsif.2017.0916.
 Creative Commons Attribution License http://creativecommons.org/licenses/by/4.0/,